Trust Framework principles

 - the Trust Framework Bill, which will define the governance, accreditation and legal enforcement mechanisms.

-- the rules that all service, technology and information providers will follow, based on the roles they carry out within the digital identity ecosystem.
+- the rules that all service, technology and information providers will follow, based on the roles they carry out within the digital identity system.

 The principles should be treated as draft while the rules and legislative framework that will support the trust framework continue to be developed.

-The rights and needs of people are of highest importance, though not to the exclusion of the needs of other entities in the digital identity ecosystem.
+The rights and needs of people are of highest importance, though not to the exclusion of the needs of other entities in the digital identity system.

-- People’s participation in the digital identity ecosystem is voluntary, with the right to opt out without penalty.
+- People’s participation in the digital identity system is voluntary, with the right to opt out without penalty.

 - Digital identity services are convenient and straightforward for people to use.